zbateson/stream-decorators/README.md

 * ZBateson\StreamDecorators\QuotedPrintableStreamDecorator
 * ZBateson\StreamDecorators\Base64Stream
 * ZBateson\StreamDecorators\UUStreamDecorator
-* ZBateson\StreamDecorators\CharsetStreamDecorator
+* ZBateson\StreamDecorators\CharsetStream
 * ZBateson\StreamDecorators\NonClosingStream
 * ZBateson\StreamDecorators\ChunkSplitStream
 * ZBateson\StreamDecorators\PregReplaceFilterStream

-All of them take a single argument of a StreamInterface with the exceptions of CharsetStreamDecorators, which also takes $fromCharset and $toCharset as arguments respectively, ChunkSplitStream which optionally takes a $lineLength argument (defaults to 76) and a $lineEnding argument (defaults to CRLF) and PregReplaceFilterStream which takes a $pattern argument and a $replacement argument.
+All of them take a single argument of a StreamInterface with the exceptions of CharsetStreams, which also takes $fromCharset and $toCharset as arguments respectively, ChunkSplitStream which optionally takes a $lineLength argument (defaults to 76) and a $lineEnding argument (defaults to CRLF) and PregReplaceFilterStream which takes a $pattern argument and a $replacement argument.